hotta/ansible-centos7/README.md

 ## What is this ?

-Ansible playbooks to make laravel-5.3 development environment on CentOS7.x.
+This set of ansible playbooks will deploy various environment such as laravel / IBM MQ / VNC on CentOS7.x.

 ## Prerequisite